Super Kirby Clash: Plot

-At the start of the game, a large number of monsters threaten the realm, and Kirby must fight them.
+A large number of monsters begin to threaten the Dream Kingdom, with Kirby choosing to help fight them.
 Kirby forms a group of fellow Kirbys, named Team Kirby, to stop the threat.
-They advance through the realm, slaying monsters, until they encounter Parallel Nightmare, the mastermind behind the threat.
-Team Kirby defeats him and he flees to the Empyrean.
+Team Kirby advances through the realm, defeating monsters, until they encounter Parallel Nightmare, the mastermind behind the threat.
+Team Kirby defeats him, and he flees to an area called the Empyrean.

-Team Kirby advances towards the Empyrean while vanquishing more monsters, and they eventually arrive.
-As they do, they encounter what they think is Parallel Nightmare, and fight it.
-After they defeat him, they realize that they were not fighting Parallel Nightmare, but instead Taranza.
-They proceed to the Decisive Battlefield, where they encounter Parallel Nightmare again.
-As they prepare to fight him, he summons the dreaded King D-Mind to fight them.
-King D-Mind turns on Parallel Nightmare, and flings him away, before being defeated by Team Kirby.
+Team Kirby advances towards the Empyrean while vanquishing more monsters.
+As they do, they encounter Taranza, who they think is Parallel Nightmare.
+After defeating Taranza, they proceed to the Decisive Battlefield, where they encounter Parallel Nightmare again.
+As they prepare to fight him, he summons a villain named King D-Mind to fight them.
+King D-Mind turns on Parallel Nightmare and flings him away, though Team Kirby is able to defeat him.

 The threat appears to be over, but the monsters return, stronger than before.
-Team Kirby kills more monsters, and discovers that Parallel Nightmare survived.
+Team Kirby defeats more monsters and discovers that Parallel Nightmare survived.
 They chase him to another realm called the Dreamscape and defeat him again.
 Parallel Nightmare summons a powerful warrior called Aeon Hero to fight them.
-Aeon Hero kills Parallel Nightmare and engages Team Kirby, but is defeated, restoring peace to the land.
+Aeon Hero kills Parallel Nightmare and engages Team Kirby, but is defeated.
+After Aeon Hero's defeat, peace is restored to the land.

 Development and release

 Super Kirby Clash is a sequel to Team Kirby Clash Deluxe, which is an expanded version of the Team Kirby Clash minigame from Kirby: Planet Robobot.
-The game was developed using the same engine as Kirby Star Allies.
+It was developed using the same engine as Kirby Star Allies.
 HAL Laboratory co-developed the game with frequent partner Vanpool.
+Tadashi Kawai, the director of Kirby Battle Royale, applied his knowledge from that game to develop the cooperative multiplayer elements.

 Several enemies from previous Kirby games were added to Super Kirby Clash, with the game being some enemies' first HD appearance.
-The game also featured variants of some enemies with different designs and attributes, such as a alternate version of the character Gigant Edge which was given a flaming sword.
+Variants of some enemies with different designs and attributes are also featured, such as the boss Ignite Edge, who is an alternate version of the character Gigant Edge with a flaming sword.

 Super Kirby Clash was announced during a Nintendo Direct on September 4, 2019, and released on the same day.
-Later that month, Nintendo held a Tetris 99 Maximus Cup themed around the game.
+Later that month, Nintendo held a Tetris 99 Maximus Cup themed around it.
 The rewards, obtained for getting more than 100 points, were a Kirby-based theme in Tetris 99 and ninety-nine Gem Apples in Super Kirby Clash.
-In December 2019, the game reached four million downloads, prompting HAL Laboratory to host a temporary twenty-percent off sale on the game's Gem Apple currency.
+In December 2019, the game reached four million downloads, prompting HAL Laboratory to host a temporary twenty-percent off sale on its Gem Apple currency.